1964-2006 Toyota Hi-Lux, Compact Pickup, and Tacoma

-When replacing the rotor of a 1994 Toyota pickup, jec444 ran into trouble, seeing he was supposed to remove the grease cap, cotter pin, and nut underneath after taking off the front wheel and caliper.
-(At that point you are supposed to check the disc runout using a dial indicator.) “way2old,” a helpful fleet manager, said:
+When replacing the rotor of a 1994 Toyota pickup, jec444 ran into trouble when he was supposed to remove the grease cap, cotter pin, and nut after taking off the front wheel and caliper.
+The instructions say to check the disc runout using a dial indicator at that point.
+Helpful fleet manager “way2old,” wrote:

 The grease cap should pry off.
 Carefully pry with screwdriver or use a pair of channel lock pliers and worh it slowly back and forth until it comes out.
 You just tap the grease cap back in place to replace it.
 Make sure you do not forget to clean and repack the bearings and install new grease seals on the rear of rotor.